Dkaban/IdleCore/README.md

 # IdleCore

-Building the core for an Idle game using a RESTful and a CI process.
+Building the core for an Idle game using RESTful and a CI process.

 Technologies Used:
 - Unity, C#